 The certificate field with the highest percentage of certificate holders employed as a teacher or leader was gifted certification; about 90% of all gifted certificate holders were employed as a teacher or leader.
 However, only 80% of special education certificate holders were employed as a teacher or leader.
 Approximately 85% of ESOL certificate holders were employed as a teacher or leader.
-Additionally, 82.9% of those holding certificates in a STEM subject were employed as a teacher or leader.
-Among the secondary fields, about 85% of secondary math, science, and social studies certificate holders were employed as a teacher or leader, which was slightly higher the percentage of secondary English language arts certificate holders who were employed (81.6%).
-Only 73.3% of leadership certificate holders were employed, with 34.3% of leadership certificate holders employed as a leader and 39% employed as a teacher.
+Additionally, 82.9% of those holding certificates in a STEM subject were employed as a teacher or leader, Additionally, 82.9% of those holding certificates in a STEM subject were employed as a teacher or leader, which was slightly higher the percentage of secondary English language arts certificate holders were employed (81.6%).
+Only 73.3% of leadership certificate holders were employed as a leader and 39% employed as a teacher.